Saint-Thibaud-de-Couz: History

 After the planning of the caves parade by Charles Emmanuel II in 1670, crossing of the marshes of Saint-Thibaud-de-Couz located in the plain was still a real problem.
 Many travelers complained to the authorities; there was even, say, three people mired with their carriage in 1684.
 It was the draining of wetlands under Napoleon that allowed to borrow road Chambéry - Lyon without much difficulties.

 In the late 1990s, excavations have revealed traces of prehistoric occupation, dating from the late high Palaeolithic (12 000 years BC.)

-Population and society

-Demographics

-In 2011, the municipality had 975 inhabitants.